Computing Large Deviations of First-Passage-Time Statistics in Open Quantum Systems: Two Methods: Wave function cloning algorithm

 \section{Wave function cloning algorithm}

-When investigating an open quantum system with a large Hilbert space, determining the large deviations in the FPT statistics by finding the roots of Eq.~(\ref{equationofpolestiltedquantummasterequation}) with respect to the $z$ variable becomes infeasible.
+When an open quantum system with a large Hilbert space is investigated, determining the large deviations in the FPT statistics by finding the roots of Eq.~(\ref{equationofpolestiltedquantummasterequation}) with respect to the $z$ variable becomes infeasible.
 This is frequently the case for many-body systems, where the Hilbert space grows exponentially with the degrees of freedom.
 The same problem also arises in computing large deviations in the counting statistics.

-In the last two decades, the numerical simulation method that incorporates the cloning algorithm has emerged as an alternative to tackle this challenge~\cite{Giardina2006,Lecomte2007,PerezEspigares2019}.
-Although initially developed for classical stochastic systems, the cloning algorithm can be integrated with quantum jump trajectories.
-In recent years, this integration has been applied to compute large deviations in the counting statistics~\cite{Carollo2020}.
-The underlying principle of the wave function cloning algorithm lies in the correspondence between the time evolution of the tilted quantum master equation and the growth or decay behavior in population dynamics~\cite{Carollo2020}.
+In the past two decades, the numerical simulation methods that incorporate cloning algorithms have emerged as alternatives to address this challenge~\cite{Giardina2006,Lecomte2007,PerezEspigares2019}.
+Although it was initially developed for classical stochastic systems, the cloning algorithm can be integrated with quantum jump trajectories.
+Recently, this integration has been applied to compute large deviations in the counting statistics~\cite{Carollo2020}.
+The principle of the wave function cloning algorithm is the correspondence between the time evolution of the tilted quantum master equation and the growth or decay behavior in population dynamics~\cite{Carollo2020}.
 In the numerical implementation, a population of the quantum systems is simulated simultaneously.
-During the evolving process, some systems are terminated, while others are cloned, resulting in a change in the total number of systems.
+During the evolution process, some systems are terminated, whereas other systems are cloned, resulting in a change in the total number of systems.
 This reflects the nonconservation of the probability distribution governed by the tilted master equations.
-The concept of cloning algorithm is general and enables the computation of large deviations for arbitrary dynamical observables.
+The concept of the cloning algorithm is general and enables the computation of large deviations for arbitrary dynamical observables.
 In the current context, it is reasonable to consider applying the cloning algorithm to compute large deviations in the FPT statistics.
 However, a peculiarity exists in this case: for a current-like counting variable, there are two SCGFs, $\Psi_{\pm}(\nu)$.
-Consequently, this demands a novel implementation of the wave function cloning algorithm for the FPT statistics.
-Due to the involvement of numerous technical details, we present them in Appendix~\ref{CloningAlgorithm}.
+Consequently, a novel implementation of the wave function cloning algorithm for the FPT statistics is needed.
+Owing to the involvement of numerous technical details, we present them in Appendix~\ref{CloningAlgorithm}.